ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

   ![](images/solution58-vmware-solutions-getting-started-hidden/internet-ssh.png)

-  This tutorial does not get into securing SSH, at minimum you should configure the VM to only use Public/Private keys.
-The VM deployed in this tutorial is CentIS and read up their [Securing SSH](https://wiki.centos.org/HowTos/Network/SecuringSSH) documentation.
+  This tutorial does not get into securing SSH, it is recommended that you configure the VM to use Public/Private keys for SSH authentication.
+The VM deployed in this tutorial is CentOS and you can read their [Securing SSH](https://wiki.centos.org/HowTos/Network/SecuringSSH) documentation.
   {:tip}

   In vCloud Director you can `Launch Web Console` or `Launch VM Remote Console` from the card of the VM.
 If you prefer to use that facility to access the VM and do not want to configure SSH directly into the VM, set the `allow_ssh` variable in Terraform to false.
 You can also toggle it as needed and re-apply the plan in Schematics.